-The Governors accept responsibility for Health and Safety within the School.
-They will monitor the effectiveness of the implementation of this policy and will revise it when necessary.
-The Governors will ensure, via The Headmaster, that any changes in this policy will be drawn to the attention of all employees.
+The Governors accept responsibility for the oversight of Health and Safety within the School and seeking to provide adequate resources.
+They will monitor the effectiveness of the implementation of this policy and will request that it be revised when necessary.